CIVITAS-John/CHAIR/docs/TUTORIAL.md

-# LLM Qualitative Analysis Tutorial
+# Getting Started with CHAIR

-Complete setup and usage guide for conducting inductive qualitative data analysis using Large Language Models and human-AI collaboration.
+Complete setup and usage guide for CHAIR — a library for qualitative data analysis using LLMs and human-AI collaboration.

 ## Installation